Profile Picture of a Border Collie Dog | Professional Plus Pet Food

 L-Carnitine

 A vitamin-like substance that helps maintain normal metabolism.
-This helps the body burn fat for energy and helps normalize blood sugar levels.
-Also helps large breed puppies maintain lean body condition and strong bones.
+This helps the body burn fat for energy, and helps large breed puppies maintain lean body condition and strong bones.

 Lamb Meal

-Lamb is cooked and ground to a fine consistency.
+Lamb and lamb bones are cooked and ground to a fine consistency.
 A nutrient-rich source of protein and minerals.

 Lentils